emreturan19/DSA210-Term-Project/README.md

 ### Selected Companies
 - THYAO.IS
 - GARAN.IS
-- AKBNK.IS
 - ASELS.IS
+- KCHOL.IS
-- SISE.IS
+- TUPRS.IS
-- EREGL.IS
+- BIMAS.IS

 These companies were selected because they represent different sectors of the Turkish economy, allowing broader market analysis and sector comparisons.